caboodle-tech/wdd-130-project/README.md

 git commit -m "Testing a git push." git push
 ```
+**NOTE**: If you get a warning that you need to initalize your repository (init) your in the wrong folder!
+Don't forget to step inside (cd into) your repositories folder.

 If you need help pushing your changes follow [these instructions](https://docs.github.com/en/free-pro-team@latest/github/using-git/pushing-commits-to-a-remote-repository).